Flx232/RLMLFishing/README.md

 # Stardew Valley RL Fishing Agent

+**Disclaimer:** In the making of our writeup, we used gemini to cut down portions from the conclusion and analysis section to fit the 5-page limit.
+Aside from that, majority of the writeup and our code is our own.

 Reinforcement Learning agents (Q-Learning and Deep Q-Networks) for mastering the Stardew Valley fishing minigame.
 This project uses a custom C# mod to interface with the game and Python-based RL agents for real-time control.

 ## Prerequisites